AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement: Method

 \subsection{Stage 2: Low-Level Goal-Conditioned Policy}

 Given the observation $o_t$ and the spatial visual goal $G_t$ constructed in Sec.~\ref{sec:goal_construction}, execution is modeled as a goal-conditioned action distribution $p(A_t \mid o_t, G_t)$.
-In \name, $p(A_t \mid o_t, G_t)$ is instantiated with $\pi_{0.5}$, a continuous generative VLA that uses a PaliGemma-3B vision-language backbone together with a flow-matching action expert.
-Concretely, $\pi_{0.5}$ parameterizes an implicit conditional distribution through a generator:
+In \name, this distribution is instantiated with $\pi_{0.5}$, a continuous generative VLA that uses a PaliGemma-3B vision-language backbone and a flow-matching action expert.
+Concretely, $\pi_{0.5}$ generates an action chunk as $A_t=g_\theta(\varepsilon;\,o_t,G_t)$ with $\varepsilon\sim\mathcal{N}(0,I)$, where $G_t$ is represented as a rendered sphere overlay in the policy input.

-where $g_\theta$ takes multi-view observations and the goal signal $G_t$ as input, with $G_t$ represented as a rendered sphere overlay in the policy input.
-Empirically, $\pi_{0.5}$ consistently grounds and tracks the colored marker, enabling stable closed-loop execution for contact-rich slot-level placement.
+We fine-tune $\pi_{0.5}$ on a synthetic goal-guided dataset $\mathcal{D}_{\mathrm{syn}}$ collected in RoboTwin~\cite{Xiang_2020_SAPIEN,chen2025robotwin}, which have 450 episodes contain multi-view observations, robot states $(I_t^{1:m},q_t)$, continuous action targets, and an oracle visual goal $G_t^\star$ rendered at the intended slot.
+This teaches the policy to ground and track the blue sphere for precise slot-level execution.
+Implementation details are provided in Sec.~\ref{sec:experiments}.

 To decouple high-level language grounding from low-level control, the low-level instruction is fixed and does not require language-based spatial reasoning.
 The policy is prompted with the instruction template ``move the \(\underline{object}\) into the slot with blue sphere guidance'', where \(\underline{object}\) specifies only the object category.
 Slot selection is specified solely through $G_t$, and the low-level policy focuses on goal-conditioned execution rather than instruction-level slot reasoning.